Tawitwins/geocoding-blockchain/README.md

 # geocoding-blockchain
-Repository for script and images for a Research paper
+Repository for script and images for a Research paper titled: **An Analysis of Geospatial Data Representation for Blockchain-Based Land Administration Systems**